DRACULA-HACK/C-hacks/README.md

 created by MASTER-HACK And its has ip phishing extra On whatsapp hacks I has added moded whatsapp whatsapp virus extra That's it .
 Happy learning And don't forget to
-Bash my chack.sh file . enjoy the Tool bro ..
+Bash my Chack.sh file . enjoy the Tool bro ..
 #
 Its only for education purposes
 #